jdreeser/bifrost/README.md

 # non-repository -Start values

-Bifrost works best when it's managing one directory that contains many git repositories, when themselves contain executable files or files that facilitate executing those repositories.
+Bifrost works best when it's managing one directory that contains many git repositories, which contain executable files or files that facilitate executing those repositories.

 Sometimes, however, you might want to run some other command along with a batch